eboigne/PyRAMID-CT/README.md

 # PyRAMID-CT
 A Python code to Remove Motion Artifacts In Dynamic Computed Tomography.
+This is the code used in [this article](http://dx.doi.org/10.1109/TCI.2022.3215096).

 - [Current features](#current-features)
 - [Installation](#installation)